kyzn/WWW-Eksi/README.md

 ## debe($politeness\_delay)

 Returns an array of entries for top posts of yesterday.
 Ordered from more popular to less popular.

+## doludolu($politeness\_delay)

+Returns an array of entries with alternative top posts of yesterday.
+Ordered from more popular to less popular.

 # AUTHOR